wellyshen/react-cool-portal/README.md

 ### Use with State

 `react-cool-portal` provides many useful features, which enable you to build a component with state.
-For instance, modal, dropdown, tooltip and so on.
+For instance, modal, dropdown, tooltip, and so on.

 [![Edit usePortal](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/useportal-v8voh?fontsize=14&hidenavigation=1&theme=dark)